-Activation of Commonwealth Tidelands for Public Use - 310 CMR 9.53

-Under 310 CMR 9.53, a nonwater-dependent use project "...that includes fill or structures on Commonwealth tidelands...must promote public use and enjoyment of such lands to a degree that is fully commensurate with the proprietary rights of the Commonwealth therein, and which ensures the private advantages of use are not primary but merely incidental to the achievement of public purposes."
+Activation of Commonwealth Tidelands for Public Use - 310 CMR 9.53 promote public use and enjoyment of such lands to a degree that is fully commensurate with the proprietary rights of the Commonwealth therein, and which ensures the private advantages of use are not primary but merely incidental to the achievement of public purposes."
 In addition, the project "...shall attract and maintain substantial public activity on the site on a year-round basis, through the provisions of water-related public benefits of a kind and to a degree that is appropriate for the site, given the nature of the project, conditions of the waterbody on which it is located, and relevant circumstances."
 Under 310 CMR 9.53(2)(a), the proposed project must also "promote water-based public activity" including but not limited to ferries, cruise ships, water shuttles, public landings and swimming/fishing areas, excursion/charter/rental docks, and community sailing centers.
 The DTW MHP meets this standard.